rpy2/rpy2/doc/source/robjects.rst

 are performed element-wise in R, recycling the shortest vector if, and as much as, necessary.

-The delegating attribute mention in the Indexing section can also be used with the following operators:
+The delegating attribute mentioned in the Indexing section can also be used with the following operators:

 +----------+---------+